thearkadia/The_Ark/README.md

  If you want to be involved please [submit an idea\issue](https://github.com/thearkadia/The_Ark/issues) or a [pull request](https://github.com/thearkadia/The_Ark/pulls).

-Currently powered by the Raspberry Pi Compute Module 3 Lite and The Ark PCB.
+Currently powered by the Raspberry Pi Compute Module 3 Lite and The Ark PCB running a modified Raspbian image.

 https://www.raspberrypi.org/products/compute-module-3-lite/